Go to content

 • Introduce the company: Take this opportunity to share a bit about your company, its mission, and values.
 You want your new users to know there’s an entire team behind the product, ready to look after them.

-• Highlight the product’s value: Provide a bit of information about what value new clients can expect from your product or service.
+• Highlight the product’s value: Provide a bit of information about what value new clients can expect from your new product or service.
 You can even add one or two testimonials from happy customers if you believe they’re relevant.

 • Personalize the welcome message: Even something as simple as adding the new client’s name to the email can go a long way in turning new users into loyal customers.
 Avoid making the email look too generic and impersonal.